codedevotional/articles/naming.md

 The ideas and techniques in this article rely and expand upon the content in the [99 Bottles of OOP book](https://99bottlesofoop.com) and [Sandi Metz's Practical Object-Oriented Design Course](https://www.sandimetz.com/courses).
 The second edition of the 99 Bottles book is in the works!
 It will contain about 50% more content than the first edition.
 When you buy the book today, you get a free upgrade to the second edition.

+## Guidelines summary

+- Resist mirroring implementation details in a function name
+- Name functions one level of abstraction higher than their implementation
+- Context matters
+- Choose names from your application domain

 ## Image attributions

 - Ladder: Ladder by Jamie Dickinson from the Noun Project